cmeraki/vit.triton/posts/PART2.md

 1. The physical concepts of hardware do not necessarily translate one-to-one to logical concepts in software.
 2. In GPU programming, we write a function that needs to be executed on the GPU.
 This is called a kernel.
 We can write multiple kernels in a single program and "launch" them from the CPU.

-Okay, with that out of the mind, let's understand a few important concepts of GPU programming -
+Okay, with that out of the way, let's understand a few important concepts of GPU programming.

 ### Threads

 Each kernel is executed by a thread in the GPU.
 And every thread executes the same kernel (assuming you have a single kernel in the program).
 This makes it necessary for us to write our kernel such that a single function can operate on all the data points.
-When we launch a kernel, what we are actually starting are GPU threads that will execute instructions written inside the kernel.
+When we launch a kernel, what we are starting are GPU threads that will execute instructions written inside the kernel.
 We can start a lot of threads at once and these are the true powerhouse of the GPU.

 All threads have some small memory associated with it which is called local memory.
-Apart from that, threads can also access shared memory, L2 cache, and global memory.
+Apart from that, threads can also access the shared memory, L2 cache, and global memory.

 Physically, threads are assigned to cores.
 Cores execute software threads.